bakame-php/http-structured-fields/docs/04-containers.md

 > For ordered map the ArrayAccess interface will use the member name
 > whereas for lists the interface will use the member index.

-The `Dictionary` and `Parameters` classes also allow accessing its members as value using their name:
+The `Dictionary` and `Parameters` classes also allow accessing their members as value using their name:

 ```php
 $permissions->hasName('picture-in-picture');           // returns true